4GeeksAcademy/python-functions-programming-exercises/README.md

 1. **app.py:** represents the entry python file that will be executed by the computer.
 2. **README.md:** contains exercise instructions.
 3. **test.py:** you don't have to open this file, it contains the testing script for the exercise.

+> Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated.

 ## Contributors